 In order to hold a teaching assistant appointment, applicants need to have achieved a 26 on the speaking portion of the internet-based TOEFL, or a score of 7.5 on the speaking portion of the IELTS.
 If your speaking scores are below the minimum and you are admitted, further testing upon arrival at UC Davis may be required.
 For more information on this requirement, please visit: http://iae.ucdavis.edu/graduate/index.html

 Applicants who have earned or will be earning an undergraduate degree from a U.S. institution or an institution in which English was the sole language of instruction do not have to submit TOEFL scores.
-If you have earned or will be earning a Master’s degree from a U.S. institution or an institution in which English was the sole language of instruction, we will accept your old TOEFL score that you used to apply to that institution.
+If you have earned or will be earning a Master’s degree from a U.S. institution or an institution in which English was the sole language of instruction, AND you have achieved the minimum score as listed above, we will accept your old TOEFL score that you used to apply to that institution.

 Our application requires three letters of recommendation.
 We highly encourage you to select references that are able to speak to your research potential and experience as well as your academic background.
 When you submit your application, you will be asked to provide each letter writer’s name and contact information.
 The system will then send an automated email to your letter writers to prompt them to upload their letters.
 Unfortunately, we do not accept hard copies of letters, and we do not accept letters from dossier services, such as Interfolio.
 If you decide to change your recommenders after you submit the application, you may change your recommender by logging into your application status email.
 Please note, this is only available if the letter writer has yet to submit their letter.